perfsonar/docs/install_debian.rst

 Keeping 4.1.x on Debian 8 and Ubuntu 14
 =======================================
 If you're running Debian 8 or Ubuntu 14, you need to know that perfSONAR 4.2 is not supported on these OS.
 We recommend that you either do a fresh installation of perfSONAR on a supported OS (Debian 9 or Ubuntu 16 or 18) or plan your upgrade to Debian 9 or Ubuntu 16 and perfSONAR 4.2 to happen later.
-In all cases, you should follow the instructions bellow to prevent perfSONAR to automatically upgrade you to version 4.2.
+In all cases, you should follow the instructions bellow to prevent perfSONAR to automatically upgrade to version 4.2 once we release it.

 You nedd to replace the ``perfsonar-release`` repository with a plain ``perfsonar-4.1`` repository entry.
 This is done in the ``/etc/apt/sources.list.d/perfsonar-release.list`` file, where you just replace **perfsonar-release** with **perfsonar-4.1** in the ``deb`` and ``deb-src`` lines.
 Then run ``apt-get update``.

-From this moment, you'll be only receiving the upgrades to the 4.1.x release branch and nothing else.
-Please then plan your upgrade to Debian 9 or Ubuntu 16 and perfSONAR 4.2. as described bellow.
+From this moment, you'll be only receiving the updates to the 4.1.x release branch (if there are any) and nothing else.
+Then plan your upgrade to Debian 9 or Ubuntu 16 and perfSONAR 4.2. as described bellow.

 Upgrading from 4.1.x
 ====================